 The conclusion is that from the point of view of scaling the location update traffic onto a reasonable level, a true mobile system must have support for cells of one to several kilometers in diameter.
+Additional capacity can be created if cells with a radius of less than 1km can be used as well.
 This reasoning is aligned with what actually has happened in the past.
 During the 1990s GSM had several competitors such as CT2, DECT and PCN that provided small cells only.
 These systems were gradually pushed away from the market.
 (Fair enough, besides cell sizes there are many other good reasons why they failed).
-This reasoning also suggests that WLAN will have a hard time in trying to win over GSM and 3G as a wide area mobile solution.
+This reasoning also suggests that WLAN or a similar system will have a hard time in trying to win over GSM and 3G as a wide area mobile solution unless a new variant will support larger cells.